pernecz-ky/hobby-projects/README.md

 # Hobby Projects Portfolio

-This repository is dedicated to showcasing my professional growth and practical skills through hobby projects across various areas of programming like object-oriented programming and machine learning.
+This repository is dedicated to showcasing my professional growth and practical skills through hobby projects across various areas of programming like data science and machine learning.

 ## 🌿 Branching Strategy